 What is EMV compliance, and why is it important?

-EMV stands for Europay, Mastercard and Visa.
-These three organizations teamed up to create the EMV compliance standard, which accepts chip cards.
+EMV represents American Express, Discover, JCB, Mastercard, UnionPay and Visa.
+These organizations teamed up to create the EMV compliance standard, which accepts chip cards.
 EMV-compliant ATMs can authenticate these transactions, and EMV compliance is considered the gold standard in ATMs.
 EMV technology also refers to the square chip itself.
 It's preferred for these reasons:

 - It reduces fraud by more than 50 percent.